Louise Marson with sculptural work.

 Fashion Collection

-A couture collection made from hessian oyster bags, salvaged from the South Australian oyster farms
+A couture collection made from hessian oyster bags, salvaged from Australian oyster farms

 Clothing made and designed in collaboration with Lauren de Betue and Jill Johanson.